ankrutik/notes/Watching Films.md

 Where is the film on a scale of **Realism vs Formalism**?
 Is the **auteur theory** applicable?
 What **historical/cultural context** is necessary?
 Does the film introduce any?

+Get rest the previous day.
+Keep phone aside as much as possible even before you watch.

 # Scene/Shot
 Look closely to **describe** and ask why **deliberate choices** were made.
 "**Mise en scene**" or "What is in the frame?"